lakshmankumar12/nixPowerToolNotes/docker.md

 #-p host-port:cont-port -> map port 4000 of local machine to 80 of container
 #-p cont-port           -> will random map the container-port to a random host port
+#-p host-port:cont-port/udp  -> map udp port 4000 of local machine to 80 of container
 #-P                     -> (no-arg) auto-map random ports of host to all exposed container ports
 #                       -> use docker port <cont-name> to find the port assigned by host
 #                       -> port/prot.. eg:  -p 8080/tcp
 #-d                     -> run in detached mode (like daemon)
+#--detach               -> opposite of -i -t  .. run as daemon ( but not sure, i see -itd as args )
 #-e NAME=VALUE          -> set env NAME and give VALUE
 #-u userid              -> start as that userid
 #-v host-folder:cont-folder[:ro]    -> mount host-folder at cont-folder